Sony A7S vs A7S II

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 921k dots).

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More modern: Was introduced somewhat (1 year and 5 months) more recently.

-|Sony A7S»||-||86/100||4.5/5||4.5/5||5/5||Apr 2014||2,499||-|
+|Sony A7S»||-||86/100||4.5/5||4.5/5||5/5||Apr 2014||2,499||-||Sony A7S|

 |Nikon Df« »||-||81/100||4/5||4/5||4/5||Nov 2013||2,749||Nikon Df|

-|Sony A7 II« »||+||82/100||4.5/5||5/5||5/5||Nov 2014||1,999||-|
+|Sony A7 II« »||+||82/100||4.5/5||5/5||5/5||Nov 2014||1,999||-||Sony A7 II|

-The review scores listed above should be treated with care, though.
-The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Care should be taken when interpreting the review scores above, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.